nilay1400/Heterogenous-Quantization/README.md

-# Reliability-Aware Performance of DNN HW Accelerators through Heterogeneous Quantization
+# Reliability-Aware Performance Optimization of DNN HW Accelerators through Heterogeneous Quantization

 Link to the paper: